Looking at your cash flow is like a ‘temperature check’ on the health of your business.

-You can receive funds and make repayments as long as you’re within your limit, and you only pay interest on the capital you actually use.
+You can receive funds and make repayments as long as you’re within your credit limit, and you only pay interest on the capital you use.
 The APR for a line of credit can range anywhere from 3% to 80% and lenders may let you borrow up to $500,000 depending on your qualifications.

 Merchant cash advance

-A lender gives your business a sum of money, and you repay it with a percentage of future sales revenue.
-With MCAs, you receive quick access to capital, but they can be risky and expensive.
+A lender gives your business a sum of money, and you repay it as a percentage of your future revenue.
+MCAs give you quick access to capital, but they can be risky and expensive.

 It’s important to note that a merchant cash advance is not considered a loan.
-MCAs are considered commercial transactions where a provider purchases a percentage of your future sales.
+Instead, MCAs are commercial transactions where a provider purchases a percentage of your future sales.